alianadzirah/prosepeek/README.md

 ## Approach

-- Frontend built with Vue.js
+- Frontend built with VueJS
 - Integrated with the Google Books API for search results

 ## Assumptions